Crystal radio: Ground

 The wire antennas used with crystal receivers are monopole antennas which develop their output voltage with respect to ground.
 The receiver thus requires a connection to ground (the earth) as a return circuit for the current.
 The ground wire was attached to a radiator, water pipe, or a metal stake driven into the ground.
 In early days if an adequate ground connection could not be made a counterpoise was sometimes used.
 A good ground is more important for crystal sets than it is for powered receivers, as crystal sets are designed to have a low input impedance needed to transfer power efficiently from the antenna.
 A low resistance ground connection (preferably below 25 Ω) is necessary because any resistance in the ground reduces available power from the antenna.
 In contrast, modern receivers are voltage-driven devices, with high input impedance, hence little current flows in the antenna/ground circuit.
-Also, mains powered receivers are grounded adequately through their power cords, which are in turn attached to the earth by way of a well established ground.
+Also, mains powered receivers are grounded adequately through their power cords, which are in turn attached to the earth through the building wiring.